dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     defined by being consistent with the target having TPS.
 See under **Generate Root Destination from Target Destination**, below.

-    Put another way, generate IPS such that the cascade TBD would result in the target zoom box being at TPS.
+    Put another way, generate IPS such that the update cascade, see below, would result in the target zoom box being at TPS.

     Note that generation of a root destination can include replacement of the root zoom box.
 If it does then the destination applies to the new root.